 "An EIR must include a description of the physical environmental conditions in the vicinity of the project, as they exist at the time the notice of preparation is published, or if no notice of preparation is published, at the time environmental analysis is commenced, from both a local and regional perspective.
-This environmental setting will normally constitute the baseline physical conditions by which a lead agency determines whether an impact is significant."
-(Italics added.)

-causation questions and how much of each year's increased NOx emissions was or will be caused by the project, rather than other factors.
+This environmental setting will normally constitute increases are caused by the original LCFS regulations is not accurate because it goes beyond facts and findings in the record.
+Specifically, ARB has yet to resolve the causation questions and how much of each year's increased NOx emissions was or will be caused by the project, rather than other factors.